suikan4github/fuyujitaku/README.md

 `
 5. Then reboot your system.

 By default the swap size will be set to 2 times the RAM size.
-Also, the delay from entering sleep to entering hibernation is set to 900 seconds (15 minutes).
+Also, the delay from entering sleep to entering hibernation is set to 1440 minutes (24 hours).

 If you want to set a different swap size, you can specify it by `-s` option.
 For example, to set the swap size to 12GB , run the following command: